kaz-utashiro/greple/README.md

     only once to find from multiple files, use **-Mpgp** module.

     If the filter start with `&`, perl subroutine is called instead of external command.
-You can define the subroutine in `.greplrc` or modules.  **Greple** simply call the subroutine, so it should be responsible for process control.
+You can define the subroutine in `.greplerc` or modules.  **Greple** simply call the subroutine, so it should be responsible for process control.